ADVT 2337. INTRODUCTION TO ADVERTISING. 3 Hours. (TCCN = COMM 2327)

 Advanced strategy course building on the foundation from Strategic Communication I; assumes a basic understanding of strategy and research.
 Advanced critiques of existing campaigns coupled with the development of strategic communication for various media, including print, broadcast, direct mail, and Internet.
 Persuasive presentation of strategies and executions to others as in an agency setting; includes copywriting, basic art direction, and multimedia usage.
 Prerequisite: ADVT 3304 with a grade of C (2.0/4.0 scale) or better, and COMM 3303.

 ADVT 4300.
-INTEGRATED MARKETING COMMUNICATION (IMC) MANAGEMENT.
+DIGITAL INTEGRATED MARKETING COMMUNICATION (IMC) MANAGEMENT.
 3 Hours.

 ADVT 4301.
 ADVERTISING AND IMC CAMPAIGNS.
 3 Hours.

 Advanced study in the application of advertising and marketing communication theories.
 Advertising campaigns are developed consistent with Integrated Marketing Communication and branding programs.
 Student agency teams develop speculative advertising and IMC plans for organizations, products and/or brands.
-Prerequisite: A grade of C (2.0/4.0 scale) or better in ADVT 3305, ADVT 3306, ADVT 4300.
+Prerequisite: A grade of C (2.0/4.0 scale) or better in the following courses: ADVT 3305, ADVT 3306, and ADVT 4300.

 ADVT 4391.
 CONFERENCE COURSE.
 3 Hours.

 Topic assigned on an individual basis, covering individual research or study in the designated areas.
 May be repeated when topic changes, for a maximum of six credit hours.
-Prerequisite: COMM 2315 and 60 or more hours earned and permission of the department.
+Prerequisite: 60 or more hours earned and permission of the department.

 ADVT 4393.
 SPECIAL TOPICS.
 3 Hours.

 Special studies in advertising.
 Topic varies from semester to semester.
 May be repeated when topic changes, for a maximum of six credit hours.
-Prerequisite: COMM 2315 and 60 or more hours earned and permission of the department.
+Prerequisite: 60 or more hours earned and permission of the department.

 ADVT 4395.
 PROFESSIONAL INTERNSHIP.
 3 Hours.

 Individual research in advertising while working with business and industry.
 Individual conference to be arranged.
-Prerequisite: COMM 2315, 60 or more hours earned and permission of the department.
 Graded Pass/Fail.
+Prerequisite: 60 or more hours earned and permission of the department.